 Original budget compared to final budget.
-The original budget adopted by City Council was designed to reduce fund balance by a small percentage while sustaining sufficient fund balance per policy.
-During the year, the City entered into several land and easement transactions that were unanticipated at the time the original budget was adopted.
-Because of these unanticipated revenues, the City appropriated funds from these land sales to fund construction of a New City Hall without the need to issue debt.
-In addition, the City allocated funds from these sales for major street reconstruction while maintaining sufficient fund balance in accordance with policy
+The original budget adopted by the City Council was designed to reduce fund balance by small percentage while sustaining sufficient fund balance per policy.
+During the year, the City entered into several easement transactions that were unanticipated at the time the original budget was adopted.
+Because of these unanticipated revenues, the City appropriated funds from these easement sales to fund major street reconstruction while maintaining sufficient fund balance in accordance with policy

-During the year there were increases of \$1,830,650 in budgeted revenues and \$3,623,610 in appropriations between the original and final amended budget.
+During the year there were increases of \$1,133,371 in budgeted revenues and \$771,201 in appropriations between the original and final amended budget.
 Following are the components of the increases: